Denis1gn/portfolio/README.md

 ## Portfolio
 Hello, my name is Denis Ignatov, I am financial analyst and I enjoy working with data as well.
 I love application of statistics and math to provide insights for growth of financial results, solving business issues.
+I am fan of innovations and rational developement of society, dedicated my academic research to that problem.
 <p>I have recently switched from R to Python so I am trying to fill up my portfolio with projects.
 Some of them are still WIP or being reworked as I learn more libraries and syntax<p>

 ## Financial model folder includes: